hweecat/hweecat.github.io/_posts/2020-03-29-talk_pyladies-jit-with-numba.md

 ## Quick reflection

-One fine day in the morning of 28 March 2020 Singapore time, I came across a tweet from PyLadies calling for lightning talk submissions for their International Women's Month Lightning Talks Zoom cll.
+One fine day in the morning of 28 March 2020 Singapore time, I came across a tweet from PyLadies calling for lightning talk submissions for their International Women's Month Lightning Talks Zoom call.
 Just a day ago, my data scientist friend mentioned about Numba on Facebook, and I happened to have spoken quite a bit about Numba in my first conference talk last year.
 Since it was technically still the night of 27 March 2020 across the globe (they did say to submit by 27 March 2020 anywhere in the world), I got down to work and put together two short demos and a couple of slides on Numba for my lightning talks submission.

 Why a lightning talk after delivering a bunch of full-length talks?